Pierlam/OpenExcelSdk/README.md

 ```

 ## Set cell format and value

+When setting a value, it's possible to define the format (display format).

 ```
 // set a double value and format it with 2 decimals, e.g.: 12,30